qorix-group/process_description/process/process_areas/quality_management/guidance/quality_review_checklist.rst

           -
           -
         * - QMP_02_01
-          - Are the quality milestones described or referenced in a quality Schedule?
-(And are they feasible?)
+          - Are the quality milestones described or referenced in a quality Schedule, and are they feasible?
           -
           -
           -